Defining Domestic Violence, Sexual Assault, Stalking, and Sexual Harassment (DVSASSH)

 Person Who Causes Harm (also referred to as perpetrators, abusive partners, abusers, or batterers):

-An individual who commits or threatens to commit an act of gender-based violence and/or harassment.
+An individual who commits or threatens to commit an act of DVSASSH.

-Note: Individuals who commit acts or threats of gender-based violence and harassment are often referred to as perpetrators, particularly in legal proceedings.
-Historically these individuals have been referred to as abusive partners or batterers.
-Recognizing that individuals who commit or threaten to commit an act of gender-based violence and/or harassment may also have a complex history of experiencing violence and/or harassment, the advocacy community has shifted this language to a “person who causes harm” to define that person in relationship to the act and to recognize that they may have also experienced harm in other contexts.
+Note: Individuals who commit acts or threats of DVSASSH are referred to as perpetrators in the criminal legal system.
+These individuals are also sometimes referred to as abusive partners or batterers.
+Recognizing that individuals who commit or threaten to commit an act of DVSASSH may also have a complex history of experiencing violence and/or harassment, the advocacy community has shifted this language to a “person who causes harm” to define that person in relationship to the act and to recognize that they may have also experienced harm in other contexts.

 Sexual Assault (also referred to as Sexual Violence):